 Reducing the risk of accidents

 Some accidents are inevitable, especially if you have young children, but often, our homes harbor hazards.
 Damaged flooring, obstacles on the stairs, hidden steps and slippery floors can all increase the risk of trips and falls.
 If you have small kids at home, use stair gates to prevent them from tumbling down the steps and make sure you keep dangerous items, for example, medicines and cleaning products, in locked cupboards.
 It’s also essential to be mindful of the risks of house fires.
 Keep a close eye on the stove if you’re cooking, use fireguards if you have a fire roaring on a chilly day, and turn appliances off at the socket when you’re not using them.
 Avoid smoking indoors and invest in a fire blanket and a small fire extinguisher.
 If you don’t already have smoke detectors on every floor of your home, now is the time to buy and install new devices.
+You could even consider calling a company out for fire modelling services.
+That would allow you to see where a fire would be likely to spread in the house, helping you to create a safer escape route.

 If you have children or pets, it’s essential to consider potential risks outside your home, as well as indoors.
 Fence off ponds and pools, secure fences and gates and avoid using pesticides or gardening products that could pose a risk to animals.
 You should also check the condition of paving, patios and decking on a regular basis and repair or replace broken or damaged planks or paving stones.